mahdiyazdani/Hypermarket/docs/generate-google-maps-api-key.md

 # Generate Google Maps API key

-As from 22 June 2016, all calls to the Google Maps API require an API key.
-In the past, Google Maps API allowed you to make calls to the API without an API key – this has changed.
-Please note that this does not necessarily mean that you will have to pay more as you are still allowed up to 25 000 map requests per day for free – the only difference now is that it is mandatory to have an API key when the request is made.
-Should you require more than 25 000 requests per day, you will be responsible for extra charges.
-However, for 99.9% of our customers, this will not be necessary.
+As **from 22 June 2016**, all calls to the Google Maps **requires an API key**.

+!> Note that this does not necessarily mean that you will have to pay more as you are still allowed up to **25000 map requests per day** for free.
+If your shop requires more than 25000 requests per day, you will be responsible for extra charges.
+However, for 90% of website owners, this will not be needed.

+To obtain a Google Maps JavaScript API Key, follow the instructions below: